AlliBalliBaba/MazeGenerator-and-Pathfinder/README.md

 # MazeGenerator with Pathfinding algorithms
-A maze generator with 3 different pathfinding algorithms to solve the maze in javascript.
+A maze generator with 3 different pathfinding algorithms to solve the maze using javascript and p5.

 Try it out here: https://alliballibaba.github.io/MazeGenerator-and-Pathfinder/